Exercising good judgement can mean the difference between

 deeply, it’s a heavy day for the gastroenterologist also.
 We are human beings.
 What makes the day even darker for us is when

-the patient had faced a fork in the road, but made the wrong choice.
+the patient had faced an earlier fork in the road, but made the wrong choice.
 Consider the following examples which I have

 seen repeatedly in my practice.

-- A patient turns 50 but chooses not to have a colonoscopy, against the advice of his doctor.
+- A patient turns declines to have a screening colonoscopy against the advice of his doctor.

 - A patient has rectal bleeding and ignores it.

 - A patient was told of hemorrhoids years ago.
-Rectal bleeding develops and he assumes that his hemorrhoids are active again.
-He does not consult his physician.
+Rectal bleeding recurs and he assumes that the hemorrhoids are active again.
+He does not consult a physician.

-- A patient’s bowel changes, but he decides that this must be a side-effect of new medication.
+- A patient’s bowel changes, but she decides that this must be a side-effect of new medication.

 - A patient has a large colon polyp removed by his gastroenterologist.
-He is advised to return in a year for another colonoscopy, but he does not do so.
-He is too busy.
+She is advised to return in a year for another colonoscopy, but does not do so.
+She is too busy.

 Colon cancer, unlike so many other cancers, is a preventable